 Third, Google Analytics platform can be overwhelming for beginners.
 Although you can find every form of information on it, it’s not very comprehensive for newbies.
 You have to dig around in it to view the reports you want to see.
 If you aren’t intimately familiar with its platform, you’ll get lost.

-Thus, you’ll need to add a stats dashboard on your WordPress site.
-Having a stats dashboard on WordPress solves these problems, allows you have a quick view of your site stats, and gives you the ability to act instantly if something’s gone awry.
+Thus, you’ll need to add a Google Analytics dashboard for WordPress.
+Having a WordPress analytics dashboard on WordPress solves these problems, allows you have a quick view of your site stats, and gives you the ability to act instantly if something’s gone awry.

-Now, let’s go ahead and see how to add a stats dashboard on WordPress step-by-step.
+Now, let’s go ahead and see how to add a Google Analytics dashboard to WordPress step-by-step.

 First, go to the MonsterInsights website and download the MonsterInsights plugin.